 Carrots – Apples – Banana – Mango – Strawberries – Chia Seeds

 Do not use optional Protein Powder, it isn’t Paleo.
-Kids love fruit roll ups, so there’s not much better than a good homemade fruit roll-up for your kids.
-These are easy to make but you to need some essential kitchen appliances to do it.
+Kids love fruit roll-ups, so there’s not much better than a good homemade fruit roll-up for your kids.
+These are easy to make but you do need some essential kitchen appliances to do it.
 You need a juicer to begin with.
 You juice the fruit and then add some of the pulp back in.
 I don’t know if this is necessary.
 My mother used to make fruit roll-ups all the time and all she did was put the fruit in the blender.
 You also need a good blender and dehydrator.
-You can think of all the money you’d save on buying those expensive store bought un-healthy fruit roll-ups though.
+You can think of all the money you’d save on buying those expensive store-bought un-healthy fruit roll-ups though.
 They might pay for themselves eventually if you make enough of these.

 11. Sweet Potato Banana Bites – The Lean Green Bean

 Sweet Potatoes – Bananas – Nut Butter – Eggs

 Wow, there are for me!
 Little muffins with no added sugar.
 That’s my dream for a great snack.
 Seriously, the only ingredients in these are sweet potatoes, nut butter, bananas, and eggs.
 No gluten or sugar, that’s awesome.
 I’m going to have to try these sometime soon.
 Let me know if they as easy as they look to make.

 12. Homemade Fruit By The Foot Recipe – Against All Grain

 Mixed Berries – Apple Juice – Lemon – Honey